TWiesendanger/ADSKDashboardPS/README.md

 # Settings

-At the moment there are only two settings. you can change to a dark mode and you can set the window to be always on top.
+At the moment there are only three settings. you can change to a dark mode and you can set the window to be always on top.
+Also you can decide if the window should be minimized after clicking on something to start.

 ![](/docs/adskd_settings.png)